j2store/userguide/app_subscription.md

 3. Joomla 3.x or above

-## Installation
+### Installation

 1. Download Subscription Products package from our site and install it using Joomla installer.

 2. After installing the app, go to J2Store > Apps and enable Subscription Products app.

+3. Once enabled, open the app and configure the basic settings of the app.

+### Basic configuration

+There is nothing complex to configure this app.
+Open the app and navigate to **Expiry Control** tab.

+**Notify expire day before**

+Enter the number of days to send the remember mail to customer for notifying that their subscription will be going to end.
+For example, 2.
+So the mail will be sent before 2nd day to expire.

+**Run expiry control for every**

+Choose when the expiry control should run whenever the page loads.
+For example, choose 12 hours.
+So the expiry control will be running for every 12 hours whenever the page loads.
+This is applicable for cron.

+**Cron key**

+Enter the Cron key here to run cron.

-3. Once enabled, you don't need to configure anything inside the app.
-Just go to Article manager and create new article.
+Once finished configuring expiry control settings, just go to Article manager and create a new article.

-## How to create subscription based products ?
+### How to create subscription based products ?

 Susbcription Products app allows you to create two types of subscription product.